 I’m using WordPress with the “GeneratePress” theme by Tom Usborne, together with the GP Premium plugin that extends its functionality.
 I chose this theme because of its flexibility, versatility, because it is well-maintained, and because of the outstanding support that Tom and his team provide.

-I’m currently using a custom post type with its own taxonomy (categories and tags) for portfolio items, separating them from normal posts, and making them more organized than regular WordPress pages (a functionality that has been added to WordPress via the JetPack plugin since).
-I am using these custom (portfolio) post types to organize and present my galleries.
+I’m using custom post types with their own taxonomy (categories and tags) for portfolio items and plant portraits, separating them from normal posts, and making them more organized than regular WordPress pages.
 What’s important is that the custom post type functionality is not bundled with the theme.
-It is a stand-alone plugin – in case that I should ever wish to switch themes, I won’t lose my portfolio galleries, and can convert them into pages or posts, if necessary.
+In case that I should ever wish to switch themes, I won’t lose my portfolio galleries and plant portraits (and can convert them into pages or posts, if necessary).

-I do not monetize my site with ads and rely on print sales, license sales, tuition fees and donations to earn money through my photography and knowledge.
+I do not monetize my site with ads.
+I rely on print sales, license sales, tuition fees and donations to earn money through my photography and knowledge.

-However, when you use these referral links, these companies give me something back in the form of a little reward:
+However, when you use the following referral links, these companies give me something back in the form of a little reward, like an extra free month of their service, etc. — when you use these links, you will benefit too, from an extended trial period, a free month, or similar.

 - BackBlaze online backup